jackss011/processing-gradle-library/README.md

   You can replace this package with your own.

-  The package will be available for `import` .pde files in the editor.
+  The package will be available for `import` in .pde files in the editor.

 - Examples